5 Tips To Cope With Month-End

 1. Check your bank balance daily.

-Every day, checking our balance might sound counterproductive; I know I don’t have enough money, right?
 Usually, when there is not enough money, we pay out what we have and hope we survive the rest of the month.

 By checking your bank balance each morning, you focus on the budget and are less likely to overspend.

-2. Pay all living expenses and buy essential groceries; at the beginning of the month.
+2. Pay all living expenses and buy essential groceries at the beginning of the month.

-Pay the most significant expenses first; rent, electricity, telephone, and school fees.
 Then make sure there is food in the house for the month.
 Buy all essential food either online or with a shopping list.

 3. Divide what is left by the number of weeks in that month.

-There are expenses during the month that you cannot pay at the beginning of the month, e.g., fuel, bread, milk, or medicine.
+There are expenses during the month that you cannot pay for at the beginning of the month, e.g., fuel, bread, milk, or medicine.

 I use a bank that can transfer the monthly balance into a savings account and keep the weekly budget in the current account.
-A separate account helps not to spend next week’s money.

 4. Limit your visits to the shops during the month.

 How often do we go to the mall for bread and milk and walk out with a basket of treats?
-It happens to all of us.
-The only way I could limit spending was to simply not go to the shops.
-Make sure the essentials are in the house and then don’t go shopping again until you need to.

 5. Talk to your family.

-Talk to your family or the people who are your responsibility.
-Have a family sit down, and don’t leave the kids out of these discussions.
-Everyone needs to understand the situation and what they can do to help.
+Talk to your family or the people you are responsible for.
+Have a family sit-down, and don’t leave the kids out of these discussions.

 You don’t need to explain the full extent of your budget.
-Just let everyone know that something needs to change and maybe help keep it in the budget.
+Just let everyone know that something needs to change, and maybe help keep it in the budget.

 Conclusion